sambasivareddy-ch/writes-by-siva/README.md

 - Optimized for performance with lazy rendering

 ✅ **Stats**
-- Now users can like the blog, see the views and who wrote that blog.
+- Now users can like the blog, see the views and who wrote that blog and readtime

 ✅ **Responsive Design**
 - Works seamlessly on mobile, tablet, and desktop